HenrikSamuelsson/reading-bare-metal-c/chapter-01/questions/questions-chapter-01.md

 One piece of documentation for the GNU make build automation tool is the manual that can be found at the [GNU Make Manual web page](https://www.gnu.org/software/make/manual/).

 The manual can be a bit dry to read so an alternative can be to go through a tutorial like the [Makefile Tutorial](https://makefiletutorial.com/).

+## Question 2

+C is portable between different types of machines.
+If using only standard C features and best practices for portability so can a C program be ported between different platforms.
+This is done by compiling an executable for the desired platform.